intel/QAT_Engine/README.md

 ## Limitations

 * When using TLS 1.3 only asymmetric PKE and HKDF offload is supported.
-  And the symmetric ciphers currently offloaded are not compatible with the TLS 1.3 symmetric ciphers which are AES-GCM or ChaCha-Poly based.
+  The symmetric ciphers currently offloaded are not compatible with the TLS 1.3 symmetric ciphers which are AES-GCM or ChaCha-Poly based.
 * When forking within an application it is not valid for a cryptographic operation to be started in the parent process, and completed in the child